lou-cs/company/README.md

 ## <a name="value_d"></a>4.
 Share What You Learn

-We believe in openly sharing everything we learn with our teammates, students and the industry in order to ground us in our work and keep us focused on what matters: helping XR creators.
+We believe in openly sharing everything we learn with our teammates, students and the industry in order to ground us in our work and keep us focused on what matters: *helping XR creators*.

 ## <a name="value_e"></a>5.
 Lead through Data

-When making desions, we prioritize using data to support opinions.
+When making decisions, we prioritize using data to support opinions.
 Data creates clarity and aligns our team to work on the things with the largest impact.

 ## <a name="value_f"></a>6.
 Grow through Feedback

 We believe in fostering a team where everyone welcomes feedback, personal development and opportunities for growth.
-Everyone has their own goals and ambitions, by supporting eachother we can all succeed.
+All our teammates are smart, talented and have their own ambitions.
+By supporting eachother's growth, we can all achieve our goals and succeed.